LanaPal/HolySpiritsProject/README.md

                                                                                                                 3

-        Research Questions to Answer:                                   Data Sources Used:
+        Research Questions to Answer:
-•   What are the current hate crime rates in the US      •   Kaiser Family Foundation dataset, measuring and is there any region where hate crime is              hate crimes to socio-economic and race factors more prevalent?                                          as the main data set
+•   What are the current hate crime rates in the US and is there any region where hate crime is
+    more prevalent?
-•   Is there any connection between the                  •   Estimated crimes (1979-2018) released by FBI socioeconomic factors - poverty, unemployment        •   US Census Unemployment 1986-2018 rate, average household income, level of             •   US Census Education 2014 - 2018 education for the region - and hate crime            •   US Census Poverty Report occurrences?                                         •   US National Geographic Breakdown of US Regions
+•   Is there any connection between the socioeconomic factors - poverty, unemployment
+    rate, average household income, level of education for the region - and hate crime
+   occurrences?

 •   Do hate crimes follow the same trends as the “regular crimes”?
 In other words, do the states with the highest overall crime rate also have a large “Place For Hate” crimes as well?

                                                Approach Applied
     • Merged the hate crime data set with demographic data sets to compare the data
     • Clean and format the data for consistency (had to drop 5 states, where data was not reported: Hawaii,